 - i. whether the offer confirms in all material respects to the specifications; - ii. whether the offer complies specifically with the solicitation and the instruction to offerors; and - iii. whether the offeror has complied with all applicable statutes, ordinances, resolutions, or rules pertaining to the award of a public contract. - XIV.
-Unconditional Acceptance Bids must be unconditionally accepted without alteration or correction, with limited exceptions.
+Unconditional Acceptance Bids must be accepted without alteration or correction, with limited exceptions.
 If a bidder inserts contract terms or bids on items not specified in the invitation, the purchasing agent shall treat the additional material as a proposal for addition to the contract and may either declare the bidder nonresponsive, permit the bidder to withdraw the proposed additions to the contract, or be willing to accept any of the proposed additions to the contract.
-However, a purchasing agent may not accept proposed additions that are prejudicial to the school or to fair competition. - XV.
+However, a purchasing agent may not accept proposed additions that violate Indiana law or are prejudicial to the school or to fair competition. - XV.
 Purchase Order Within thirty (30) days after the acceptance of an offer, the purchasing agent shall deliver notice to the successful offeror a purchase order, and retain a copy for public inspection. - XVI.
 Length of Goods/Supplies Contract A contract for goods or supplies may be entered into for a period not to exceed four (4) years and must specify that obligations of the school are subject to the appropriation and availability of funds. - XVII.
 Contract Renewal A contract that contains a provision for escalation of the price of the contract may be renewed only escalation is linked to a commonly accepted index or a formula set forth in the contract.
 The term of a renewed contract may not be longer than the initial term of the contract.

-XVIII.
-Advance Payments - The Corporation may make payment in advance of receipt of goods or services as permitted by law.
-The Corporation may make payment in advance of receipt of services as allowed by Guidelines developed under I.C.
-20-20-13-10.

-XIX.Alcohol Prohibition - Under no circumstances is the Corporation or any of its agents or employees permitted to use Corporation funds for purchases of alcohol.
+- XVIII.
+Advance Payments The Corporation may not make payment in advance of receipt of goods or services unless permitted by applicable law.
+The Corporation may only make payment in advance of receipt of goods and services when allowed by Indiana law and IN State Board of Accounts guidelines. - XIX.
+Prohibited Items- Under no circumstances is the Corporation or any of its agents or employees permitted to use funds for purchases of tobacco, alcohol or illegal substances.